How to help, donate after the deadly earthquake in Turkey and Syria

 Many hospitals in the region are full, and some critical facilities, including Al Dana Hospital, had to evacuate patients after sustaining severe damage from the earthquake.
 The Idleb Maternity Hospital was forced to transfer all newborns to a nearby hospital, SAMS said.

-Donations are accepted at sams-usa.net/donate.
+Donations are accepted at sams-usa.net/donate, fundraise.givesmart.com/vf/EarthquakeSyria and by texting EarthquakeSyria to 71777.

 The International Blue Crescent Relief and Development Foundation